greydanus/greydanus.github.io/2022-04-26-structural-optimization.markdown

 ---
 layout: post
 comments: true
-title:  "A Simple Introduction to Structural Optimization"
+title:  "A Tutorial on Structural Optimization"
-excerpt: "Structural optimization uses the physics of elastic materials to design trusses, bridges, and buildings.
+excerpt: "Structural optimization lets us design trusses, bridges, and buildings starting from the physics of elastic materials.
 Let's code it up, from scratch, in 180 lines."
 date:   2022-04-26 11:00:00
 mathjax: true
 author: Sam Greydanus